NicolaDeClercq/Thesis/README.md

 The script compression_check.sh contains code to fetch the same RPLOD data in 4 different ways from the same server, and shows the file size for each way.
 The 4 ways are Turtle, Turtle + GZIP, Linked CSV and Linked CSV + GZIP.
 The script takes one argument, the URL of the RPLOD server.

-If one wants to compile the source code to fresh jars, only Maven is needed for that.
+If one wants to compile the source code to fresh JARs, only Maven is needed for that.